On the Issues

 The United States has the power to incentivize this shift on a global scale.
 We need to ensure that we are advocating for our environment in new agreements with allies and learning from other countries who have done this well.

-We need to keep these goals in mind while developing a realistic plan of action to make sure the Earth is still around and still livable for our children and grandchildren.
+We need to keep these goals in mind while developing a realistic plan of action to make our planet is livable for our children and grandchildren.